 Registration on the Northern Ireland Social Care Council (Social Care Council) Register recognises an individual's commitment to providing quality social care services.
 Being registered means that staff are required to meet the Social Care Council Standards for their Conduct and Practice.
 It shows that they are suitably trained, professional in their practice and accountable for the standard of the care they provide.
+Recently we have created a new FAQ document to answer your questions around the Covid-19 outbreak.
+You can download your copy below.

 There are 35,000 people working in social care across NI.
 This workforce includes social care workers, social care managers, social workers, probation officers, education welfare officers and social work students.
 They work across a range of care services, in residential and day centres, community facilities and in people’s homes.
 Registration is being introduced in phases according to job role.